Bigfoot in Florida: Skunk Ape Sightings

 Many witnesses report the creature gives off a horrible stench, which can often linger even after the intruding cryptid has departed.
 It’s an unfortunate moniker, and one can imagine the beast is no doubt extremely sensitive about it.

 Bigfoot seems to live everywhere, from the Pacific Northwest to the Himalayas and even in the hottest swamps of the southern United States.
 What is Skunk Ape doing there, how is he surviving and how has he avoided detection for so long?

-Like Sasquatch legends everywhere there is no clear-cut answer.
+Like Sasquatch and apeman legends all over the world there is no clear-cut answer.

 The Skunk Ape Legend